 Meet Gregor Bingham.
 He’s a talent acceleration coach.
 (Kind of a cool job title.)
 His team at Shopify guides their people to be better leaders and to become more capable of dealing with complexity and a certain degree of chaos.
 Gregor is proud of their smart, motivated people and their authentic caring culture.

 We met up with Gregor in the beautiful space where Shopify practises meditation for 15 minutes each day at 1 p.m.
-Shopify sits on our zabutons topped with handwoven shot cloths from Bali, as well as zafus and Runas.
+Shopify sits on our zabuton meditation mats topped with handwoven shot cloths from Bali, as well as zafu meditation cushions and Runa Posture Cushions.

 Gregor chose a T-shirt from Two Arrows Zen lettered with the perfect message for the occasion: “You can sit but you can't hide.”
 We learned more about the people who influenced his thinking, meditations and his practice and why Shopify began meditating.
 As he explains, meditating every day is a good thing.